 Biological Functions of Vitamin C

-In addition, Vitamin C is essential for the synthesis of collagen, a key protein in the formation and maintenance of tissues such as skin, bones, blood vessels and cartilage.
-Its presence is essential for wound healing and repair of damaged tissues.
+Furthermore, Vitamin C is essential for the synthesis of collagen, a key protein in the formation and maintenance of tissues such as skin, bones, blood vessels, and cartilage.
+Its presence is essential for wound healing and the repair of damaged tissue.

-Another crucial function of Vitamin C is its participation in the absorption of non-heme iron, the form of iron present in foods of plant origin.
-It facilitates the conversion of non-heme iron into a form that can be more easily absorbed by the body, thereby improving the availability of this important mineral.
+Another crucial function of vitamin C is its role in the absorption of non-heme iron, the form of iron found in plant-based foods.
+It facilitates the conversion of non-heme iron into a form the body can more easily absorb, thus improving the availability of this important mineral.

 -